 Hulya Seferoglu received the B.S. degree in electrical engineering from Istanbul University, Istanbul, Turkey, in 2003, and the M.S. degree in electrical engineering and computer science from Sabanci University, Istanbul, Turkey in 2005.
 In Fall 2010, she completed her Ph.D. degree in EECS at the University of California, Irvine.
 She was a summer intern with Microsoft Research Cambridge, Docomo USA Labs, and AT&T Labs in 2007, 2008, and 2010, respectively.
 Her research interests include network coding, error correction codes, congestion control, and multimedia streaming.

 After UCI, Hulya joined MIT as a postdoc.
+Currently, she is an Assistant Professor at University of Illinois at Chicago.
 For more information, visit her personal page.

 Fabio got a Ph.D. in Networked Systems in summer 2011.
 His research interests include data mining and machine learning algorithms for large-scale system, design and optimization of network algorithms and network protocols, defense mechanisms against malicious traffic on the Internet.